kapraran/hidenc/README.md

 ## Usage

-hidenc can be used to encrypt...
+hidenc can be used to encrypt and decrypt any file using a password.

+Encrypt a file using the following command:

 ```
-hidenc --encrypt example.pdf SOME_RANDOM_KEY
+hidenc -e example.pdf <password>
 ```

-... and decrypt, any file.
+Decrypt a file using the following command:

 ```
-hidenc --decrypt example.pdf SOME_RANDOM_KEY
+hidenc -d example.pdf <password>
 ```

-# TODO